Mini-class

 KL is an independent regularization term, completely decoupled from advantage.
 The magnitude of the KL gradient depends only on $k_1$ itself, unaffected by critic quality or baseline choice.

-KL as Reward:
+KL as reward shaping:

 $$ \nabla_\theta J_{\text{reward-impl}} = \mathbb{E}_\mu[\rho s_\theta \tilde{A}], \quad \tilde{A} \text{ based on } (R - \beta \cdot k_1) $$